DexterLex98/Powershell-Cave/README.md

 - Note: **If you're having issue running the script run it using `powershell.exe -ExecutionPolicy bypass` the following will help user run scripts**

 ## Recommendation
-Executing the script with administrator privs is preferred since some of the Logs are require the neccessary access
+Executing the script with administrator privs is preferred since some of the Logs require the neccessary premissions for access